sweattep/ancient_quotes/README.md

 >you have finished betraying, you will be betrayed

+>If you [have reason to] fear from a people betrayal, throw [their treaty] back to them, [putting you] on equal terms

 >do not grant the desires of the wicked; do not let them achieve their goals.

 >If your goals are good, you will be respected, but if you are looking for trouble, that is what you will get.